Health Care & Medication

 Not having drug coverage, even for a short time, can create a serious financial burden for people who can barely afford basic living expenses.
 If you receive Medicare benefits, Part D (prescription drug coverage) helps pay for your medications.
 But it does not cover everything.
 You are still responsible for some out-of-pocket costs, such as premiums and deductibles.
 If you have limited income and resources, you may be able to get help paying for your medications through Medicare Part D's Low-Income Subsidy (LIS), also called "Extra Help."
 Your Part D 'Extra Help' benefit is estimated to be worth about $5,900 per year.

-Apply for Medicare Part D LIS Now
+Apply for Medicare's Part D Low Income Subsidy

-Note: If you qualify for Extra Help and you have not yet enrolled in a Medicare Part D plan, you may still get prescription drug coverage through the LImited Income Newly Eligible Transition (LINET) program.
+Note: If you qualify for Extra Help and you have not yet enrolled in a Medicare Part D plan, you may still get prescription drug coverage through the Limited Income Newly Eligible Transition (LINET) program.

 What is Medicare Part D LIS or what people also call Extra Help?